mrbprakash06/palmmind/README.md

 ## Technologies used
 - I used express to implement this app
 - I used jquery to add interractivity to pages.
 (For example deleting user through AJAX request)
-- Since AJAX could be performed by jquery.
-I didn't use axios. ( Why use redundant technology ?)
+- AJAX was performed by jquery instead of axios because jquery can also perform AJAX request.
+It would be redundant to used two seperate technology for same task.
 - I used bootstrap for styling.
 - I used pug as templating engine.
 - MongoDB as database